 - Online Assignments: Online assignments (online homework and quizzes) will be completed in MyLab and Mastering website.
 This will be available by purchasing an access code. - Collaborative Activities: This will be peer-reviewed discussions using CANVAS. - Group Written Assignments: Assignments collected must be prepared in a style suitable for grading.
-The following guidelines are used to determine credit: - the organization must be easy to follow - o the work must be legible - complete solutions must be written for problems (not just answers); answers must be clearly marked - o use complete sentences to answer questions - Tests and Final Examination: Tests and the final exam will include problems and questions over material assigned in the text, readings and handouts, as well as material presented in class.
+The following guidelines are used to determine credit: - o the organization must be easy to follow - the work must be legible - complete solutions must be written for problems (not just answers); answers must be clearly marked - o use complete sentences to answer questions - Tests and Final Examination: Tests and the final exam will include problems and questions over material assigned in the text, readings and handouts, as well as material presented in class.
 No examination shall be missed without prior consent or a well-documented emergency beyond your control.
 A score of zero will be assigned for an examination that is missed without prior consent or a well-documented emergency beyond your control.
-The examination schedule is included in the daily schedule.
-This instructor does not intend to accept excuses such as poor communication with parents, benefactors, surf team sponsors and/or travel agents.
+A score of zero will be ascept excuses such as poor communication with parents, benefactors, surf team sponsors and/or travel agents.
 The final exam date and time is set by the university at the beginning of the semester and may not be changed by the instructor.
-Only in the case that a student is required to take three exams during the same day of finals week is an instructor authorized to change the exam date and time for that particular student.
-The student must contact each professor in order to work out an alternate time for one of those examinations.
+Only in the case that a student is required to take three exams during the same day of finals week is an instructor authorized to change the exam date and time for one of those examinations.
 Department chairs/school deans and college deans need not be involved in the process of making this accommodation.
-Such accommodations and the negotiations necessary to arrange them must be completed at least four weeks prior to the official time of the final examination.

-- Late work: All assignments are to be submitted/turned in by the beginning of the class session when they are due-including assignments posted in Canvas.
+Such accommodations and the negotiations necessary to arrange them must be completed at least four weeks prior to the official time of the final examination. - Late work: All assignments are to be submitted/turned in by the beginning of the class session when they are due-including assignments posted in Canvas.
 Late work need not be accepted.
 Work accepted late may be assessed a penalty.
-Make-up tests will be given only by prior arrangement with the instructor for reasons of documented emergency. - Incomplete grade: Incompletes will only be assigned in extremely unusual circumstances.
+Make-up tests will be given only by prior arrangement with the instructor for reasons of documented emergency.

+• Incomplete grade: Incompletes will only be assigned in extremely unusual circumstances.
 You may request a grade of I (incomplete) only if you are having a passing grade an at least 70% of the course work is completed.